RTL Logo

 Retirement abroad is an increasingly common plan among Brazilians and other foreigners.
 Sunshine, tranquility, quality of life, and a more affordable cost of living are some of the factors that influence this decision.
 But, in addition to the dream, it's necessary to deal with immigration rules, proof of income, and bureaucracy.

-Now if you have European citizenship Whether Italian, Portuguese, or from another European Union country, the scenario changes completely. passport In Europe, it is possible to live, work, or retire in any country within the bloc with the same rights as local citizens.
-There is no requirement for a visa or special permit, which eliminates one of the main barriers for those who wish to grow old in Europe.
+Now if you have European citizenship Whether Italian, Portuguese, or from another European Union country, the scenario changes completely.
+With a European passport, it's possible to live, work, or retire in any country within the bloc with the same rights as local citizens.
+There's no visa or special authorization requirement, eliminating one of the main barriers for those who wish to grow old in Europe.

 A survey published by the portal The LocalA publication specializing in news for foreigners in Europe compared the requirements and benefits offered by nine European countries to retirees from outside the European Union.
 The analysis included France, Spain, Italy, Portugal, Germany, Sweden, Switzerland, Greece, and Austria.